 Youth Action Coalition (YAC) began in 1988 as Hampshire Youth 2000 Coalition, a prevention-based youth leadership organization.
 The early years saw the creation of intergenerational projects, substance abuse prevention programs, a youth-run newspaper and community service learning projects.

 In the late-1990s, under the leadership of our new Executive Director, we shifted our strategy to a more proactive approach using the arts to empower youth to speak out and take action on important issues.
-In this context we developed the ARTS-FOR-CHANGE project (AfC), which incorporates GirlsEyeView (1997), Get Up Get Down (2000) and Video Vanguards (2003) and E’town Rising: Voices of Youth (2010).
+In this context we developed the ARTS-FOR-CHANGE project (AfC), which incorporates GirlsEyeView (1997), Get Up Get Down (2000-2013) and Video Vanguards (2003) and E’town Rising: Voices of Youth (2010-2013) and the AWARE Arts Collective (2013).

 Our work is powerful and effective in part due to our small group sizes (8-15), and each year an average of 75 young people enroll in our programs.
 Yet the effects are far-reaching—with exhibitions, screenings, festivals, and other actions, our youth participants are reaching hundreds of citizens annually—putting their voices and visions out to the community, and building a youth movement for social change through the arts.